Meet Our JSD Candidates

 Thesis Advisor: Robert M. Lawless

 Her research interests are poverty law, law and economics, comparative law, global studies, interdisciplinary studies, and labor and employment law.
-Thallyta has been involved with social projects that combat poverty around the globe using various tools and is now developing a dissertation that unites her personal, professional, and academic experiences to keep contributing to the fight against one of the oldest and worst issues the world faces.
+Thallyta has been involved since high school with social projects that combat poverty around the globe using various tools and she is now developing a dissertation that unites her personal, professional, and academic experiences to keep contributing to the fight against one of the oldest and worst issues the world faces.

 Thallyta’s work delves into the critical need for creating a principle of poverty status, which should be used as a legal excuse in cases where individuals are denied access to certain rights due to not fulfilling all that the law requires of them because of poverty-related issues.
 By recognizing and applying this principle, She defends that it will be possible to address the consequences of poverty head-on and contribute to the fight to guarantee everyone equal access to the necessary resources.
 In the development of the research, the legal systems of various countries are being examined, including those in force in Brazil and the United States, to understand the impacts that recognizing and applying or not, the poverty status principle as a legal excuse can have on a population’s relation with the consequences of poverty.